vhscom/archuro/README.md

 Spinning up a disposable Arch Linux tty is great.
 But throwing away work doing repetitive tasks isn't.
 For this reason Archuro provides extended builds for persisting state and heavily caching development dependencies under Arch Linux using Docker.
 Think of it as your own custom build of the OS and update the `Dockerfile` provided to customize as desired.

-Run `archuro save` to automatically create and tag an `archlinux/extended` build as shown here:
+Run `archuro build` to automatically create and tag an `archlinux/extended` build as shown here:

 ```
 REPOSITORY           TAG                 IMAGE ID            CREATED             SIZE